Lotfullah21/backend-dev/firstProject/documents/view/README.md

 ## Views

 a view is a function designed to handle a web request and return a web response.
-Each view function takes an HTTP Request object as its first parameter named `request`.
+Each view function takes an HTTP Request object as its first parameter named `request.`

+We create the logic inside the views to present the data to the end user.

 ## 1. Creating URLS